Last updated: 10 July 2020

 - The scheme is open to those who draw the majority of their income from self-employment and who operate trading profits of up to £50,000 per annum.

-- Applicants must have a tax return for 2019 in order to apply; those who were late in submitting this have four weeks from 26 March to complete their return in order to apply.
+- Applicants must have a tax return for 2019 in order to apply.
 They must also be able to demonstrate that they continued to be self-employed in 2019/20 and into 2020/21.

-- Those who are eligible for the scheme will be contacted directly by HMRC and asked to complete an online form.
+- Those who are eligible for the scheme should now have been contacted directly by HMRC and asked to complete an online form.
+Those who believe are eligible but have not been contacted can check here.
 Payment will be made directly into the recipient’s bank account.

 - Where people have been self-employed for less than three years, they will be eligible to receive 80% of their average earnings for either the past one or two years, depending on how many tax returns are available.